nathansearles/slidesjs/README.md

 h1.
-SlidesJS is no longer maintained
+SlidesJS is obsolete and no longer maintained

-As an alternative check out the awesome "Slick":http://kenwheeler.github.io/slick/ by "Ken Wheeler":http://kenwheeler.github.io/.
+This repo is kept around for archival purposes. ✌️

-h2.
+h1.
 SlidesJS 3.0

 SlidesJS is a responsive slideshow plug-in for jQuery (1.7.1+) with features like touch and CSS3 transitions.